Marina

 Sparks of light in the darkness is the only way to describe the experience of hearing from people all over the world in the days after my daughter Marina’s death.
 Our grieving family was overwhelmed by an outpouring from readers telling us about the impact of her words on their lives.
 Remarkably, these testimonials have not stopped coming our way.
 It is abundantly clear that Marina’s spirit continues to resonate out into the universe and into our hearts.”-- Tracy, Marina’s Mother

 Originally published in 2014, this poignant collection of Keegan’s writings continues to resonate with readers of all ages around the world.
-Hundreds of thousands of readers have responded to her work on social media .
+Thousands of readers have responded to her work on social media.
 Even though she was just twenty-two when she died, Marina left behind a rich, deeply expansive trove of prose that, like her title essay, captures the hope, uncertainty, and possibility of her generation.
-The Opposite of Loneliness is an assemblage of Marina’s essays and stories that articulates the universal struggle that all of us face as we figure out what we aspire to be and how we can harness our talents to make an impact on the world.
+The Opposite of Loneliness is an assemblage of Marina’s essays and stories that articulate the universal struggle that all of us face as we figure out what we aspire to be and how we can harness our talents to make an impact on the world.
 Marina’s words have the power to awaken a sense of hope and possibility in readers—a gift that feels more vital than ever in the face of a global epidemic of loneliness.